 San Antonio, Bexar County coronavirus cases

-San Antonio Mayor Ron Nirenberg said the increase in cases is largely due to a backlog in testing.

-Of the new cases, 189 were from the community, six were from congregate settings and 153 are under investigation.
+Of the new cases, one was from a congregate setting and three are under investigation.

-City leaders said 83 COVID-19 patients are hospitalized, with 39 in the intensive care unit and 20 patients using a ventilator.
+Nirenberg said 92 COVID-19 patients are hospitalized, with 39 in the intensive care unit and 22 patients using a ventilator.

-Currently, 79% of ventilators are available, and 29% of staffed hospital beds remain open.

 You can view an interactive map and other important information on the virus that is updated daily on the City of San Antonio’s COVID-10 website.
 (Find the mobile version of the below dashboard here.)